spcourse/general-info/help/contents.md

 ## Helpdesk

+The helpdesk is the way to get one-on-one online help with your programming assignments.

-* Help is available online.
+* The helpdesk is available online.
-* Help is available on many moments throughout the week.
+* The helpdesk is available on many moments throughout the week.
 * **You have to make an appointment**.
-You can make an appointment *up to one day ahead*, using this link: [Book Helpdesk](https://outlook.office365.com/owa/calendar/UniversiteitvanAmsterdam1@Amsuni.onmicrosoft.com/bookings/s/YkpwFIJMMkqDLSs-Fd-dhw2)
+You can make an appointment up to three days ahead, using this link: [Book Helpdesk](https://outlook.office365.com/owa/calendar/UniversiteitvanAmsterdam1@Amsuni.onmicrosoft.com/bookings/s/YkpwFIJMMkqDLSs-Fd-dhw2)
 * Join us using this link: [Online Scientific Programming Lab](https://www.wonder.me/r?id=e57e2eb3-a410-4833-98f5-01b2d982d488)

 ## Ed